 - Poor hygiene – Poor hygiene practices, such as not wiping properly after using the bathroom, can increase the risk of UTIs.

-- Use of certain devices – The use of certain devices, such as urinary catheters, can increase the risk of UTIs as they can introduce bacteria into the urinary tract.
+- Use of certain devices – The use of certain devices, such as urinary catheters, can increase the risk of UTIs as they can introduce bacteria into the lower urinary tract.

 - Weakened immune system – A weakened immune system can increase the risk of UTIs as it makes it more difficult for the body to fight off infections.